 - Articles are usually up to 14,000 words including references, but longer articles are published in exceptional circumstances.

-Historical Research is edited by Professor Miles Taylor, director of the IHR, and published by Wiley-Blackwell.
+Historical Research is edited by Professor Lawrence Goldman, director of the IHR, and published by Wiley-Blackwell.
 See the Wiley-Blackwell website for information about pricing and subscription, to view individual articles or to search the journal's archives.

 Early view – fast-track publication